 The data still exists on the hard drive as only the pointer is removed and you can recover it, provided that it has not been overwritten.
 This is when data recovery software comes into the picture as it is efficient in relocating these hidden files.
 Besides, if the file has been overwritten, then the chances of recovering deleted files are bleak, and the data recovery software might only retrieve a part of the data.

 Windows has some inbuilt features which are quite helpful to restore deleted files.
-Using the Windows utilities, you can recover deleted files from pendrive as well you can also fix write protected error from the Pen Drive however, they have some defined constraints as well.
+Using the Windows utilities, you can recover deleted files from pen drive as well you can also fix write protected error from the Pen Drive however, they have some definite constraints as well.

 Speaking of manual steps, let’s have a look at each one of them:

 You can restore deleted files from the Recycle Bin.
 As long as you haven’t emptied it, you’re good to go.
 Here’s how you can restore deleted files from the Recycle Bin: